Television in South Korea: List of television channels

-All of them are free-to-air channels.
+All of these are free-to-air channels.
 Furthermore, all of them are the official digital terrestrial television and ATSC providers of the nation (since 2005, approved by the Korean Government).

 Public broadcasting channels

 Commercial broadcasting channels

 In South Korea, many commercial television networks have been created after the deregulation taken in 1961 till 1990.

 SBS is responsible in distributing its programming content nationally, but is not responsible for producing local content aired by their affiliates.